frack113/WAG/README.md

 ## :eyes: About the project

-Windows Artifacts Generator is a tool for creating malware's artifacts for detection testing.
+[Windows Artifacts Generator][WAG] is a tool for creating malware's artifacts for detection testing.

 ### :question: Why

 It's useful for testing configurations, rules or your Endpoint Detection and Response. \
 It's not intended to fully simulate the comportment of malware but reproduce steps that led to artifacts creation. \
-By avoiding full and complex simulations, Windows Artifacts Generator seek to be simple but nonetheless powerful.
+By avoiding full and complex simulations, [Windows Artifacts Generator][WAG] seek to be simple but nonetheless powerful.

 ## :rocket: Getting started